 Incorrectly secured cargo is one of the leading causes of large truck collisions.
 Typically, these commercial vehicles are transporting thousands of pounds worth of cargo.
 When the cargo is not secured properly, a wide range of possible collisions may occur.
 While a number of strict regulations exist to prevent this type of crash, incorrectly secured cargo accidents continue to be a serious traffic issue in the United States and, more specifically, in the state of Connecticut.
-If you or a loved one has been injured in a truck accident, Jonathan Perkins Injury Lawyers are prepared to take on your case today.
+If you or a loved one has been injured in a truck accident, Jonathan Perkins Injury Lawyers is prepared to take on your case today.

-Causes of Incorrectly Secured Cargo
+Causes Of Incorrectly Secured Cargo

 When it comes to loading cargo onto a commercial vehicle of any kind, rules and regulations are put in place to try to ensure that all cargo is safe and secured.
-While it may seem simply, truck loading in regard to balancing, stacking, tying down, and general loading of freight is no easy task.
+While it may seem simple, truck loading in regard to balancing, stacking, tying down, and general loading of freight is no easy task.
 For this reason, truckers have a serious responsibility to be sure that freights are properly loaded.
-Unfortunately, however, time restraints and deadlines put an abundance of pressure on these Connecticut truckers to transports goods and products in a certain time frame.
+Unfortunately, however, time restraints and deadlines put an abundance of pressure on these Connecticut truckers to transport goods and products in a certain time frame.
 These pressures often result in a rushed truck driver who ends up traveling with incorrectly secured cargo.

 In recent years, some of the most common causes of unsecured truck loads include but are not limited to:

-- Truck fails to check cargo security at appropriate intervals during travel
+- Truck fails to check cargo security at appropriate intervals during travel.

-- Tie-downs are not correct
+- Tie-downs are not correct.

-- Cargo is stacked insecurely
+- Cargo is stacked insecurely.

-- Improper balancing of freight
+- There is improper balancing of freight.

 When equipment falls from the back of a large truck, the property damage and injuries associated with the error are often rather enormous.
-Due to the large structure of these vehicles and the freight in which they carry, a number of related damage may occur.
+Due to the large structure of these vehicles and the freight in which they carry, a number of related damages may occur.
 The following items are commonly seen falling from the back of truck beds: